RobRorr/secret-santa-telegram-bot/README.md

 # secret-santa-telegram-bot
-A simple Telegram bot that manages the Secret Santa for a single group.
+A simple Telegram bot that manages the Secret Santa.

 # Usage
 The admin creates the group.